SS Jagiełło: Post-war career

 After Germany's unconditional surrender in 1945, UK forces seized Duala at Flensburg.
 She became the property of the UK Ministry of War Transport, who renamed her Empire Ock after the River Ock, a tributary of the River Thames.
 She was registered in London; her UK official number was 180588; her call sign was GJZR; and City Line were her managers.

 In 1946, Empire Ock was transferred to the Soviet Ministry of the Maritime Fleet, who renamed her Пётр Великий ("Pyotr Velikiy"), after Tsar Peter the Great, and registered her in Leningrad (now St Petersburg).
 The name has been romanised with different spellings.
 Lloyd's Register used Peotr Veliki in 1946; but was using Petr Veliki by 1951.
 Other renditions include Petr Velikiy and Petr Veliky.

-In 1947 the USSR gave the ship to Poland, where the Gdynia America Line became her owners, and she was renamed Jagiełło, after King Władysław II Jagiełło.
+In 1947 the USSR transferred the ship to Poland, where the Gdynia America Line became her owners, and she was renamed Jagiełło, after King Władysław II Jagiełło.
 She was registered in Gdynia, and her call sign was SPEN.
 She never visited Gdynia.
 She spent a year being refitted in Genoa, and then in 1948 entered service under Cosulich Line management; and with a mostly Italian crew; and just a few Polish officers and specialists.
 Her route was between Genoa and Colón, Panama, via ports of call including Lisbon and Havana.